-November kicks off the holiday season with high expectations for a cozy and festive time of year.
+Each holiday season comes with high expectations for a cozy and festive time of year.
 However, for many this time of year is tinged with sadness, anxiety, or depression.
 Certainly, major depression or a severe anxiety disorder benefits most from professional help.
 But what about those who just feel lost or overwhelmed or down at this time of year?
-Research (and common sense) suggests that one aspect of the Thanksgiving season can actually lift the spirits, and it’s built right into the holiday — expressing gratitude.
+Research (and common sense) suggests that one aspect of the Thanksgiving season can actually lift the spirits, and it's built right into the holiday — being grateful.

 In positive psychology research, gratitude is strongly and consistently associated with greater happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.